-To get the most benefit from this lab, you should review the concepts of molarity and dilution found in section 4.4 Tro (3^{rd} ed), and read section 12.5 that describes other solution concentration units that will be used in this experiment.
+To get the most benefit from this lab, you should reacquaint yourself with the concepts of molarity and dilution found in section 4.4 Tro $(2^{nd} ed)$, and also read section 12.4 that examines other solution concentration units that will be used in this experiment.

-The chemical name for aspirin is acetyl salicylic acid (ASA).
+The chemical name for aspirin is Acetyl salicylic acid (ASA).
 It is a drug that was first isolated in Germany by the Bayer Company in 1897.
 It is used as a fever reducer, pain reliever, and has antiplatelet effects.
 As is common with drugs made into pill form, the commercial preparations often contain other ingredients such as binders and fillers which help to form pills that do not fall apart under normal storage and transport.
 The amount of ASA that should be contained in a tablet differs from brand to brand and is indicated on the package.
 One of the advantages to the colorimetric analysis that you will perform in this procedure is that the added ingredients will have no effect on your measurement as they do not absorb visible light.
+So, the technique is effectively blind to all of the components in the tablet except ASA.